 Taking the view that co-working operators differentiate themselves by the lifestyle elements they package with their shared spaces, Common Ground’s Akinci attributes the proliferation of players in the collaborative workspace segment to diversity in terms of lifestyle preferences among Malaysian working professionals.

 “We do foresee a huge influx of players in the next two years.
 Beyond that, I imagine that 80% to 90% of those will be gone in the next four.
 It’s the nature of how businesses develop now.
-You enter the market because the initial barriers to entry are low, but as time goes on, the leaders in the space set benchmarks that newer entries just can’t compete with,” he concludes.
+You enter the market because the initial barriers to entry are low, but as time goes on, the leaders in the space set benchmarks that newer entries just can’t compete with,” he says.